Saturday, January 18, 2020

 It was during that minute in nineteen hundred and eighteen, that millions upon millions of human beings stopped butchering one another.
 I have talked to old men who were on battlefields during that minute.
 They have told me in one way or another that the sudden silence was the Voice of God.
 So we still have among us some men who can remember when God spoke clearly to [humankind].[3]

-Psalm 40: 11 begins a lament that concludes the psalm.
-The lament opens with a prayer of preservation in a new calamity and confession of sin.
+Psalm 40: 11, part a of a segment that extends to verse 17, are a lament.
+Verses 11-12 are a prayer of preservation in a new calamity and confession of sin.
 The saving experience of the past gives the poet confidence that God will have mercy.
+He knows his own sin and guilt, the sinister power of sin.
+He cannot rely on himself, but only on God.
 11 Do not, O Lord, withhold your mercy from me; let your steadfast love and your faithfulness keep me safe forever.

-I invite you to pause and reflect upon what we have learned about the psalmist.
 The ultimate measure of our character is not where we stand in moments of comfort and convenience, but where we stand at times of challenge and controversy.[10]
+The psalmist stands firm amid controversy—not external enemies alone, but the internal and existential crisis of near-death.
+His blessedness ('ashre) flows from trusting Yahweh through it all, yielding obedience over ritual and public proclamation over hidden fear.
 The greatest challenge any of us faces is a brush with death.
 Through the experience, the Lord gave the psalmist a new song.
 Moving from a dirge, something like nobody has seen the trouble I have seen, to a joyful song of the Lord hearing, speaking, and delivering.

-Wit is a 2001 HBO special.
+This mirrors the shift in Wit (the 2001 HBO film adaptation of Margaret Edson's Pulitzer-winning play, starring Emma Thompson as Vivian Bearing).
+Vivian, a Donne scholar armored in intellectual rigor, faces stage IV ovarian cancer with the same toughness she demanded of students dissecting metaphysical poetry.
+Yet as treatment ravages her, cold analysis gives way to craving simple kindness.
 A professor, when diagnosed with cancer, re-examines her life.
 Margaret Edson's Pulitzer-winning script is faithfully adapted to the small screen by director Mike Nichols and star Emma Thompson.
 Thompson plays Vivian Bearing, a professor of 17th Century poetry specializing in "the Holy Sonnets of John Donne."
 The intellect is everything to Vivian--which is why, when she receives a diagnosis of stage four ovarian cancer--"there is no stage five"--she agrees to undergo aggressive chemotherapy in the name of cancer research.
 "You must be very tough," her doctor tells her, and Vivian is nothing if not tough--a tough professor who is tough on her students.
 Yet as her treatment--and her cancer--progresses, Vivian finds that what she needs most is not the cold rationality with which she has lived her whole life and which is amply evidenced by the hospital staff attending her, but the simple human kindness shown by her primary nurse and her former mentor.
 The director shot this beautiful meditation on death and humanity in close-ups that linger on Emma Thompson's spare, emotionally naked performance.
 Nichols's sure-handed direction brings out both the script's own wit and its poignancy.
 In one scene (1:22:00 to 1:29:30), the deathbed scene, the professor’s favorite teacher from the past visits her.
 She reads The Runaway Bunny to her and cradles her as she dies.

 Once there was a little bunny who wanted to run away,